jrh-dev/PHSGeo/README.md

 PHSGeo::install_geospatial(pkgs = "sf, clean = TRUE)
 ```

-Please note that using `clean = TRUE` should be used as a last resort when
+Please note that using `clean = TRUE` should be a last resort when
 installation has proved problematic.
 Removing and performing a fresh
 installation of all geospatial dependencies will take a long time, is
 typically unnecessary, and the package versions removed will NOT be respected